Topological and Temporal Stability Analysis of the Lightning Network: Results

-Together, these trends point to a shift toward a more fragmented and less cohesive network -- one that is increasingly unable to support efficient information flow at scale.
-In this context, a node may maintain local structural importance but lose broader influence and reach.
-Thus, in line with the connectivity and resilience analysis above, while a node's remaining ties may be non-redundant and structurally valuable, its overall influence and access may be shrinking as the LN becomes more isolated.
+Taken together, these trends point to a shift toward a less cohesive network -- one that may be increasingly constrained in supporting efficient large-scale information flow, under the theoretical definition of information flow for this measure\citep{Brandes2005CentralityMB}.
+In this setting, a node can preserve local structural importance while simultaneously losing broader influence and reach.
+Thus, consistent with the connectivity and resilience analysis above, although a node's remaining ties may be non-redundant and structurally valuable, its overall influence and accessibility may be declining as the LN becomes more fragmented.

+Given the LN's primary function as a payment network, full reachability of all nodes may not be essential for transaction routing.
+However, from the perspective of propagating gossip messages that ensure network consistency, these findings may carry particular significance for LN developers.